I like food.

-What you won’t find here are atrocities such as “diet coke cake”; anything made with Cool Whip; or any other recipe that attempts to reduce calories and fat by using artificial chemicals instead of real, honest food.
+When I say “food” I mean real food, so many classic “diet” recipes are absent from this blog.
+Such as “diet coke cake”; anything made with Cool Whip, Egg Beaters, boxed cake mixes or margarine; or any other recipe that attempts to reduce calories and fat by using food-like substitutes and artificial chemicals.

 What *do* I use in my recipes?
-I started with lots of whole grains, legumes, vegetables and fruit, olive oil, low fat dairy, lean meats and fish.
-More recently, after much reading on the subject, I am leaning towards a fairly low-carb, high-protein diet that’s high in good fats.
-You can read more about my definition of healthy cooking in my FAQ section.
+I started with whole grains, legumes, vegetables and fruit, olive oil, low fat dairy, lean meats and fish.
+More recently (starting in 2013), after much reading on the subject, I am leaning towards a lowish-carb diet (around 100 grams of carbs per day) and mostly avoiding grains.
+I simply feel better on this diet – good, steady energy; clear mind; and no hypoglycemic episodes.
+You can read more about my definition of healthy cooking and clean eating in my FAQ section.

 Whatever I do, I completely avoid trans fats, artificial coloring, flavor enhancers and preservatives.